 The Company's Bylaws provide for the Board of Directors to be divided into three classes of directors with each class to be as nearly equal in number of directors as possible, serving staggered three-year terms.
-The terms of the Class I directors, Owen Kratz and Thomas M. Ehret, expire in 2001.
+The terms of the Class I directors, Owen Kratz, Thomas M. Ehret, and Gerald M. Hage, expire in 1998.
+Mr. Hage has notified CDI that he will not stand for re-election in 1998 due to his other business responsibilities.
 The terms of the Class II directors, William E. Macaulay, Gerald G. Reuhl, Gordon F. Ahalt and Jean-Bernard Fay will expire in 1999.
 The terms of the Class III directors, David H. Kennedy, S. James Nelson, Jr. and Kenneth Hulls will expire in 2000.
 Each director serves until the end of his term or until his successor is elected and qualified.
-Based upon the sale of shares by the First Reserve Funds and Gerald G. Reuhl, as herein described, Mr. Reuhl will resign from the Board of Directors, the First Reserve Funds will have the right to nominate only two directors (one director if the Underwriters' over-allotment option is exercised in full) and the total number of directors will decrease to eight (seven directors if the Underwriters' over-allotment option is exercised in full) as required by the Shareholders Agreement.
-As also required in the Shareholders Agreement, the Board of Directors is expected to begin a process to choose an additional independent director which will bring the total number of directors to nine (eight directors if the Underwriters' over-allotment option is exercised in full).
-See "Description of Capital Stock -- Certain Anti-Takeover Provisions."
+Based upon the sale of shares by the First Reserve Funds and Gerald G. Reuhl, as herein described, Mr. Reuhl will resign from the Board of Directors, the First Reserve Funds will have the right to nominate only two directors and the total number of directors will decrease to eight as required by the Shareholders Agreement.
+As required in the Shareholders Agreement, the Board of Directors is expected to begin a process to choose an additional independent director which will bring the total number of directors to nine.
+See "Description of Capital Stock --Certain Anti-Takeover Provisions."